507cardoze/node-js-typescript-serverless-pragma-examples/http-lambda-example/README.md

 **Logical Separation:**
 Your separation of handlers, controllers, and services into distinct folders promotes maintainability.

-Potential for Redundancy: If some code within shared is only used by a single Lambda, it might lead to unnecessary duplication.
+**Potential for Redundancy:** If some code within shared is only used by a single Lambda, it might lead to unnecessary duplication.
-Refinement Suggestions:

 **Granular shared Folder Structure:**